 We have adopted an environmental and social responsibility policy (the "E&S Policy").
-The E&S Policy outlines our approach to environmental sustainability and social responsibility from a corporate governance perspective and outlines our commitments to embed these practices into our business model, which commitments include to: (i) comply with all applicable environmental laws and regulations; (ii) assess sustainability-related risks and capture value-added opportunities; (iii) support diversity and inclusion; (iv) aim to provide safe and healthy environment for all employees and drivers; and (iv) promote a culture where all of the Company's employees share the foregoing commitments.
+The E&S Policy outlines our approach to environmental sustainability and social responsibility from a corporate governance perspective and outlines our commitments to embed these practices into our business model, which includes to: (i) comply with all applicable environmental laws and regulations; (ii) assess sustainability-related risks and capture value-added opportunities; (iii) support diversity and inclusion; (iv) aim to provide a safe and healthy environment for all employees and drivers; and (iv) promote a culture where all of the Company's employees share the foregoing commitments.
+To assist with the achievement of these goals, the Company's Compensation, Nominating and Governance Committee of the Board oversees the Company's policies and practices with respect to corporate social responsibility matters, which includes environmental and sustainability issues.